Areas Of Visual Detail, Areas Of Visual Rest

 in composition.
 It's something I use a lot, like in

-my tech floor images, notice you have areas with very little detail,
+my starship hull images, notice you have areas with very little detail,

 and areas of tons of detail.
 This helps move the eye around the image.

 If the whole image was equally detailed, the eye would get overloaded

 and would move away quickly.
 But instead, you only add details to

 specific areas, the details draw the eye to that area (because they

 contrast with the open areas), then as the eye moves away, it's